Though he can afford to sit out coronavirus-delayed season, Mariners’ Kyle Seager embraces chance to play

 From his home in the woods of rural North Carolina where the nearest town is a 20-minute drive and COVID-19 was apparent only in newscasts and on the internet, he and Julie had to make a decision.

 “We had quite a few discussions about whether if I do play, do they come to Seattle?
 Do they stay there?”
 Seager said.
 “How do the arrangements and everything work?
-Those were those were all legit discussions, and they’re legit concerns.
+Those were all legit discussions, and they’re legit concerns.
 I know some guys are obviously going in a different direction, but you know it’s something that everybody has certainly weighed.”

-Former teammates Felix Hernandez and Mike Leake, Dodgers All-Star lefty David Price, Braves outfielder Nick Markakis, Nationals third baseman Ryan Zimmerman and pitchers Tyson and Joe Ross are among the players who have opted out of this season.
+Former teammates Felix Hernandez and Mike Leake, Dodgers All-Star lefty David Price, Braves outfielder Nick Markakis, Nationals third baseman Ryan Zimmerman and pitching brothers Tyson and Joe Ross are among the players who have opted out of this season.
 But Seager reported to Seattle last weekend with his wife and kids, moving back into their house in Issaquah.

-“We have a place up here, so it kind of made a little bit a little sense for them,” Seager said.
+“We have a place up here, so it kind of made a little bit of sense for them,” Seager said.
 “There’s a little bit more space here, too, so the kids can have a little more freedom and room around to run inside the house and everything.”

 Besides Seager, perhaps the only other Mariners player with the financial flexibility to sacrifice 60 games of prorated salary for safety is Dee Gordon, who is in the final year of a five-year, $50 million contract.
 With Gordon recently becoming a first-time father to a baby girl, he’s joined Seager in pushing for the myriad young and inexperienced players in camp to follow the safety protocols at all times.